 How to Use The Clipping Mask Function On Procreate?

-The clipping mask function on Procreate allows the top layer to be clipped or cut to the exact same size and shape of the bottom layer.
-This function allows you to see in more detail how a product will look when actually completed.
+The clipping mask function on Procreate allows the top layer to be clipped or cut to the exact same size and shape as the bottom layer.
+This function allows you to see in more detail how a product will look when completed.
 The first thing you must do is make sure the photo or file you will import is prepared properly.
 Then you must complete the actual product design while being sure to layer and fill in each layer with color.
-Once the design is completed you are ready to do the clipping mask and to clip the top layer to the bottom layer.
+Once the design is completed, you are ready to do the clipping mask and to clip the top layer to the bottom layer.

 Find out more about the clipping mask function by reading our blog 4 Easy Steps to Using the Clipping Mask Function in Procreate by clicking here.